Forbidden URL characters

 Specifies how the rewriter handles trailing slashes in URLs.
 Possible options:

-Enabling this setting ensures that documents always have only one valid URL and other aliases are redirected to this main URL (for SEO purposes).
-The main URL of a document is determined either by its alias path, or custom URL path if one is specified.
+Enabling this setting ensures that pages always have only one valid URL and other aliases are redirected to this main URL (for SEO purposes).
+The main URL of a page is determined either by its alias path, or custom URL path if one is specified.

-Note: You can override this setting for individual document aliases through their Alias redirection property.
+Note: You can override this setting for individual page aliases through their Alias redirection property.

 Redirect invalid case URLs to their correct versions